Flame: Simplifying Topology Extension in Federated Learning: Overview

+{\bf Goal.} The primary objective of \sys is to offer a fine-grained abstraction that eases the composition and extension of machine learning topologies.
+The system aims to provide modular building blocks that facilitate swift integration and experimentation with new components, new deployment strategies and topologies. \sys also provides precise control over the communication backend to reduce management overheads of FL jobs under different topologies.

+{\bf Need for New System.} The discussion in the previous section points to two key challenges and limitations associated with existing approaches.
+We summarize them as follows.

+\textit{C1:} There is a lack of higher-level, modularized representation of a machine learning application, that explicitly describes all of its components and their dependencies, and could therefore make it possible to flexibly adapt and specialize their behavior and deployment details.

+\textit{C2:} In a geo-distributed environment, deploying FL jobs requires coordinating across distinct data and infrastructure providers, possibly owned by different entities.
+To provide deployment flexibility, there is a need to decouple the infrastructure dependency from the machine learning tasks, yet to provide sufficient meta information that will support mapping and configuration decisions.

-{\bf Overview.} The design of \sys enables these decoupling through \textit{Topology Abstraction Graph} (TAG).
-It employs a graph-based representation that maps the expanded physical topology to a condensed logical TAG.
-Behavior of each node in the TAG is specified with a {\em role} abstraction, and roles are interconnected via a {\em channel} primitive.
-Using a graph-based representation, over a client-server architecture, provides expressiveness and extensibility benefits: (i) expressing the responsibility of any component as independent roles; (ii) breaking the components into individual roles provides us with automatic fine-grain abstraction for communication backend between the roles which can be easily switched without impacting the machine learning logic and; (iii) all topologies can be expressed as a graph and TAG is abstract representation of physical expanded deployment.
+{\bf Overview.} The system concept of \sys, as illustrated in \autoref{fig:sys_overview}, revolves around three key components: a high-level abstract description of machine learning job, resource descriptions, and APIs (programming and management) for extending learning techniques and managing jobs.
+First, a complex machine learning job is described by the developer in the form of \textit{Topology Abstraction Graph} (TAG) (\secref{subsection:tag} and \hollowcircled{1}).
+TAG employs a graph-based representation that maps the expanded physical topology to a condensed logical structure, in a manner that captures the functional characteristics of each components and their deployment constraints.
+Each node in the TAG represents a {\em role} abstraction, and roles are interconnected using {\em channels}.
+Using a graph-based representation, over a client-server architecture, provides expressiveness and extensibility benefits: (i) expressing the responsibility of any component as independent roles; (ii) breaking the components into individual roles provides us with fine-grained abstraction for communication backend between the roles which can be easily switched without impacting the machine learning logic and; (iii) all topologies can be expressed as a graph and TAG can abstract a physical deployment.

-Finally, the \sys {\em management plane} offers support to integrate with different and/or independent orchestrators and resource managers.
-When expending a TAG into a concrete physical instantiation, \sys relies on the metadata about the infrastructure resources, in the form of various {\em attributes} that describe the properties or access constraints of individual components.
-This allows \sys to coordinate the application deployment with consideration of the requirements of the various stakeholders in the distributed FL systems -- application and infrastructure (compute and dataset) providers.
-Thus, providing an enhanced collaborative environment where \sys participants can focus on FL job and the system takes care of the operational steps in the FL process, paving the way toward automation for \flops.